sam-19/chessboard-component/README.md

 <chess-board></chess-board>
 ```

-## What is chessboard-element?
+## What is chessboard-component?

-chessboard-element is a standalone chess board web component.
+chessboard-component is a standalone chess board web component.
 It defines a `<chess-board>` custom element that works anywhere HTML works - in plain HTML pages, JavaScript, or your framework of choice.
 It is designed to be "just a board" and expose a powerful API so that it can be used in different ways.

-Here's a non-exhaustive list of things you can do with chessboard-element:
+Here's a non-exhaustive list of things you can do with chessboard-component:

 - Use `<chess-board>` to show game positions alongside your expert commentary.
 - Use `<chess-board>` to have a tactics website where users have to guess the best move.
-- Integrate chessboard-element and [chess.js] with a PGN database and allow people to search and playback games.
+- Integrate chessboard-component and [chess.js] with a PGN database and allow people to search and playback games.
 - Build a chess server and have users play their games out using the
   `<chess-board>` element.

-chessboard-element is flexible enough to handle any of these situations with relative ease.
+chessboard-component is flexible enough to handle any of these situations with relative ease.

-### Relationship to chessboard.js
+### Relationship to chessboard-element and chessboard.js

-chessboard-element is a fork of of the wonderful [chessboard.js] library, repackaging it as a web component and updating the implementation to modern JavaScript and CSS.
+This project is a fork of [chessboard-element](https://github.com/justinfagnani/chessboard-element), adding some functionality. chessboard-element is a fork of of the wonderful [chessboard.js] library, repackaging it as a web component and updating the implementation to modern JavaScript and CSS.
 The differences include:

   - No need to use JavaScript for basic boards, just use the `<chess-board>` element.
   - All chessboard DOM is encapsulated in a shadow root.
 Styles do not leak.